jungmannlab/picasso/docs/render.rst

 ^^^^^^^^^^^^^^^^^
 Resets the current picked regions and loads regions from a .yaml file that contains pick regions.

+Export ROI for Imaris
+^^^^^^^^^^^^^^^^^^^^^
+This function allows to export the current ROI for Imaris.
+Note that this is currently only implemented for Windows.
+Click on File / Export ROI for imaris and enter a filename for export.
+Picasso will export the current region of interest with the current oversampling settings.
+If multiple channels are loaded it will export the channels with the same colors as set in Picasso (Shortcut CTRL+F or View / Files to change.)
+Depending on the size of the ROI, the export will take a couple of seconds.
+Once exporting is finished, the file will be saved at the set location.
+The resulting file can be opened e.g. with ImarisViewer or Imaris.
+Note that the orientation is the same as in Picasso.

 Export localizations
 ^^^^^^^^^^^^^^^^^^^^
 Select export for various other programs.
 Note that some exporters only work for 3D files (with z coordinates).
 For additional file converters check out the convert folder at Picasso's GitHub page.